craig552uk/craig552uk.github.com/content/books-read/index.md

 description: Books I've read, with a little review
 ---

+## January

+### The Glutton - A.K.
+Blakemore

+Tarrare, a Wikipedia article of the day, led me to this book.
+A fictionalised story of the true-life Tarare - a compulsive eater in revolutionary France.
+Imaginative, colourful, disgusting - I’m really glad I found this book.

+### The Girl with the Dragon Tattoo - Stieg Larsson

+Charity shop find.
+Very engrossing.

+### How the Dog Became the Dog - Mark Derr

+The origin of the dog is a little researched field.
+In this book Derr pulls together the limited sources in an effort to tell the story of how dogs were domesticated from wild wolves.
+There are a lot of gaps in the science which he plugs speculatively and emphatically.
+Published in 2012 the book is already a little out of date, but still a valuable resource on the topic.

+## December

+### Abundance - Ezra Klein & Derek Thompson

+A book written by Americans to Americans about American problems and American solutions.
+Not a lot here for non-Americans.

+### The Lord of the Rings: The Two Towers - J R R Tolkien

+Continuing re-reading this classic.
+Found the first half, with Aragorn, Gillis & Legolas more engaging than the second, with Frodo and Sam.

+### The Deficit Myth - Stephanie Kelton

+Lots to think about here.
+Worthy of a longer review

+### Not the End of the World - Hannah Ritchie

+Powerfully optimistic.
+Ritchie counters prevalent attitudes of environmental doomerism with a relentless force of data driven rationality.

+### Exhalation- Ted Chiang

+A collection of short sci-fi stories from the past 20 years.
+Some read a little dated now but nevertheless still enjoyable.
+Favourites are: The Merchant and the Alchemist’s Gate, and The Truth of Fact, The Truth of Feeling.

 ## November 2025

 ### Four Futures: Life after Capitalism - Peter Frase